highcharts/highcharts/docs/chart-design-and-style/style-by-css.md

 </style>
 ```

+Some build tools, such as [Vite](https://vitejs.dev/), also support CSS imports using the package name: `@import url('highcharts/css/highcharts.css')`

 What can be styled?
 -------------------
 Typography, colors and visual properties like stroke width and style can be set by CSS.